thegrunge36/adaptive-video-encoder-releases/README.md

 ## ❓ FAQ

 **What platforms are supported?**
-Windows 10/11 (x64), Linux (x64), and macOS Apple Silicon (M1/M2/M3). `ffmpeg`, `ffprobe` and `mkvmerge` are bundled on all three platforms. `dovi_tool` and `hdr10plus_tool` are bundled on Linux and macOS. **On Windows, download `dovi_tool.exe` and `hdr10plus_tool.exe` and place them in the same folder as `adaptive-encoder.exe`** to enable DV and HDR10+ — no installation, just drop the files.
+Windows 10/11 (x64), Linux (x64), and macOS Apple Silicon (M1/M2/M3). `ffmpeg` and `ffprobe` are bundled on all three platforms. `dovi_tool`, `hdr10plus_tool` and `mkvmerge` are bundled on Linux and macOS. **On Windows, download `dovi_tool.exe`, `hdr10plus_tool.exe` and `mkvmerge.exe` and place them in the same folder as `adaptive-encoder.exe`** — no installation, just drop the files.

 **Is this only for 4K?**
 No, the tool is excellent for 1080p too. x265 parameters (`ctu`, `qg-size`, preset) are automatically tuned to the effective resolution.

 **Do I need to download any tools separately?**
 On Linux and macOS: no, everything is bundled.
-On Windows: `ffmpeg`, `ffprobe` and `mkvmerge` are bundled, but **for Dolby Vision and HDR10+, download `dovi_tool.exe` and `hdr10plus_tool.exe`** and place them in the same folder as `adaptive-encoder.exe` — no installation, just drop the files.
+On Windows: `ffmpeg` and `ffprobe` are bundled, but **`dovi_tool.exe`, `hdr10plus_tool.exe` and `mkvmerge.exe` must be downloaded and placed in the same folder as `adaptive-encoder.exe`** — no installation, just drop the files.

 **Do Dolby Vision and HDR10+ work automatically?**
-Yes, provided `dovi_tool` and `hdr10plus_tool` are available.
-On Linux and macOS, everything is bundled and works with no setup. **On Windows, download `dovi_tool.exe` and `hdr10plus_tool.exe`** and place them in the same folder as `adaptive-encoder.exe` — no installation, just drop the files.
+Yes, provided `dovi_tool`, `hdr10plus_tool` and `mkvmerge` are available.
+On Linux and macOS, everything is bundled and works with no setup. **On Windows, download `dovi_tool.exe`, `hdr10plus_tool.exe` and `mkvmerge.exe`** and place them in the same folder as `adaptive-encoder.exe` — no installation, just drop the files.
 The binary auto-detects Dolby Vision (Profile 5/7/8.x) and HDR10+ (SMPTE 2094-40) sources and preserves both metadata tracks with no configuration.
 If a source carries both, they coexist in the HEVC bitstream: Dolby Vision displays use the RPU, HDR10+-only displays (e.g. Samsung) use the SMPTE 2094-40 SEI.
 Selection happens on the player/display side based on what it supports.

 **Does Profile 7 → 8.1 conversion work?**
 Yes, it's the default.
 Profile 7 (FEL/MEL) is extracted and reinjected as 8.1, compatible with most modern Dolby Vision players.
 If you'd rather output HDR10 than accept the conversion, use `--preserve-dv-profile`.